UM-Bridge/benchmarks/README.md

 This repository hosts stand-alone reference problems for benchmarking of UQ algorithms.

-The documentation for the project and for the benchmark problems within is at: [Documentation](https://um-bridge-benchmarks.readthedocs.io/en/latest/)
+The documentation for the project and for the benchmark problems within is at: [Documentation](https://um-bridge-benchmarks.readthedocs.io/en/docs/)

 Join the project [slack channel](https://join.slack.com/t/um-bridge/shared_invite/zt-16uu2rzoz-~v~vE8MGHKKRRyaH~sbtvw)!

+The project github is [here](https://github.com/UM-Bridge)